Sitanshuu/DevTinder/homework.md

  - Add API validations for each field
  - Install Validator
  - Explore the validator library functions and use them
+ - NEVER TRUST req.body (Anything malicious can be sent by the users)

  # Lecture-9 (Encrypting Passwords)
  # ---------------------------------